Washington Bank & Trust Company (Indianapolis, IN)

 Article Text

 AWAIT BANK REPORTS Receivers Fail to Comply With Order of Judge Cox.
-Despite an order by Circuit Judge Earl R. Cox for full and final ports of two funct banks by noon today, none was filed.
-The order was issued ten days ago to Brandt Downey, former ceiver of the Washington Bank and Trust Company, and Eben Wolcott, the State Savings and Trust Company.
+Despite an order by Circuit Judge Earl R. Cox for full and final reports on receiverships of two defunct Indianapolis banks by noon today, none was filed.
+The order was issued ten days ago to Brandt C. Downey, former receiver of the Washington Bank and Trust Company, and Eben Wolcott, former receiver of the State Savings and Trust Company.

 Click image to open full size in new tab